C-Style Arrays

 5 6 7 8

 9 10 11 12Here is a performance detail: because memory is stored by row, traversing rows in the outer loop and columns in the inner loop is the most cache-friendly approach.
-If we swap the inner and outer loops, the CPU jumps around in memory on every access, causing the cache hit rate to plummet.
-For large-scale data, the performance difference can be several-fold.
+If you swap the inner and outer loops, the CPU will jump around in memory on every access, cache hit rates will plummet, and the difference in large-scale data can be several times.

-Passing Arrays to Functions — The Start of All Nightmares
+Passing Arrays — The Start of All Nightmares

-Now we arrive at the biggest pitfall of C-style arrays: when an array is passed to a function, it undergoes decay.
+Now we come to the biggest pitfall of C-style arrays: when passing an array to a function, it undergoes decay.

 }